defeo/class-cost/mission-and-policies.md

 MAGIC is perfectly aligned with the pillars of COST Policy.
-The Action is committed to geographical diversity, with a balanced team of partners from Eastern, Western, Northern, and Southern Europe, as well as the United States.
+The Action is committed to geographical diversity, with a balanced team of partners from Eastern, Western, Northern, and Southern Europe, as well as the United States and Australia.
 Most of the research groups involved in any one of the partner countries tend to concentrate their expertise in either Number Theory or in Cryptography, so the interdisciplinary interaction for which the Action is designed is necessarily cross-border, and would be difficult to realise without the support of European Frameworks.
-Half of the participating countries are ITCs.
-The development of MAGIC has been marked by a need to reduce the isolation of specialists in countries across Europe, especially in the ITCs, by connecting them and integrating them with larger and thriving research networks in a few of the partner countries.
+Half of the participating European countries are ITCs.
+The development of MAGIC has been marked by a need to reduce the isolation of specialists in countries across Europe, especially in the ITCs, by connecting and integrating these specialists with larger and thriving research networks in a few of the partner countries.
 In this way, the Action will contribute to the COST Framework's goal of counterbalancing inequality in access to knowledge, funding, infrastructure, and resources.